gomezanab/deltamalgo/README.md

 ============
 1) Open the image stack.
 A sample image stack is provided in [my SharePoint account ](https://unican-my.sharepoint.com/:f:/g/personal/gomezperezai_unican_es/EpFrxdHEw2JFskqrGkSkF9QBvpLVRH3uTBam1OHlpC7iTQ?e=gCIfke)
-2) Locate the plugin in the Plugins menu
+2) Locate the script  at the bottom of Plugins menu.
 3) The maximum intensity projection of the image will be displayed, the measures will pop up in a plot.

  Acknowledgment